Advanced Settings

 you are using either an adaptive optics or rotator device, the "Other

 Devices" tab will be shown.
-The upper section deals with the AO
+A general discussion of using an AO for guiding can be found here: AO Guiding The upper section deals with the AO

 device if one is being used.
 You